Antjie Krog

-Antjie Krog (born 23 October 1952) is a South African writer and academic, best known for her Afrikaans poetry, her reporting on the Truth and Reconciliation Commission, and her 1998 book Country of My Skull.
+Antjie Krog (born 1952) is a South African writer and academic, best known for her Afrikaans poetry, her reporting on the Truth and Reconciliation Commission, and her 1998 book Country of My Skull.
 In 2004, she joined the Arts faculty of the University of the Western Cape as Extraordinary Professor.

-Biography
+Early life and education

-Krog was born into an Afrikaner family of writers, and was the daughter of Afrikaans poet Dot Serfontein.
+Krog was born in 1952 into an Afrikaner family of writers, and was the daughter of Afrikaans writer Dot Serfontein.
 She grew up on a farm in Kroonstad, Orange Free State.

 Her literary career began in 1970 when, at the height of John Vorster's apartheid years, she wrote an anti-apartheid poem titled "My mooi land" ("My beautiful country") for her school magazine.
 The poem opened with the line, "Kyk, ek bou vir my 'n land / waar 'n vel niks tel nie" ("I'm building myself a country where skin colour doesn't matter").
 It caused a stir in her conservative Afrikaans-speaking community and was reported on in the national media.
 Krog's first volume of poetry, Dogter van Jefta ("Daughter of Jephta"), was published shortly afterwards, while Krog was still just seventeen.
 "My mooi land" was later translated by Ronnie Kasrils and published in the January 1971 issue of Secheba, the official publication of the African National Congress (ANC) in London.
 ANC stalwart Ahmed Kathrada reportedly read the poem aloud after his release from Robben Island.

-Krog has a BA (Hons) from the University of the Orange Free State (1976), an MA in Afrikaans from the University of Pretoria (1983), and a teaching diploma from the University of South Africa.
+Krog has a BA (Hons) degree from the University of the Orange Free State (1976), an MA in Afrikaans from the University of Pretoria (1983), and a teaching diploma from the University of South Africa.

+Career

 1980s: Poet and activist

 In the 1980s and early 1990s, living with her husband and young children in Kroonstad, Krog taught at a black high school and teachers' college.
 In Kroonstad, she was politically active – attending ANC meetings and protests – and became involved with the Congress of South African Writers, founded in 1987.
 She was invited to read a poem at a "Free Mandela" rally in the township of Maokeng.
 Her anti-Apartheid activities during this period, and the hostility they evoked among conservative white locals, are the topic of her first work of prose, Relaas van 'n moord (1995; "Account of a Murder").

 1990s: Journalist at the TRC

 In 1993, Krog became editor of a now-defunct Afrikaans current-affairs journal, Die Suid-Afrikaan ("The South African").

 From 1995 to 2000, she was a radio journalist at the South African Broadcasting Corporation (SABC).
 She led the radio team that covered the Truth and Reconciliation Commission (TRC) from 1996 to 1998, and her reporting during this period became the basis of her second prose work, Country of My Skull (1998).
 Krog reported under her married name, Antjie Samuel.